Get Your Free CTV Advertising Playbook

 Programmatic's flexibility enables sophisticated budget strategies impossible with traditional buying.
 Smart advertisers run constant tests to improve performance.
 But testing without structure wastes money and messes with the results.

-- Frequency capping prevents oversaturation while ensuring sufficient exposure.
-The optimal frequency varies dramatically by objective and product category.
-A simple consumer product might achieve maximum impact with 3-4 weekly exposures.
-Complex B2B solutions could require 10-12 touches before driving action.
-Monitor frequency carefully; the point of diminishing returns arrives quickly.
+The optimal frequency varies by objective and product category.
+A simple consumer product might achieve maximum impact with three to four weekly exposures, while a complex B2B solution could require ten to twelve touches before driving action.

 Attribution windows, one of the first metrics you should look at, must match your sales cycle reality.
 A convenience store promoting daily deals needs short windows; perhaps 1-3 days.
 Luxury car dealers could justify 90-day windows given longer consideration periods.
 Don't default to platform standards that might not fit your business.

-The most successful programmatic campaigns treat each flight as a learning opportunity.
+The most successful CTV campaigns treat each flight as a learning opportunity.
 You should document what works and why, test hypotheses systematically, and build institutional knowledge that improves future performance.

 The first step here is to create feedback loops between campaign results and creative development.
 If certain messages resonate with specific audiences, develop variations on those themes.
 If particular visual styles drive engagement, incorporate those elements across campaigns.
 Let data guide creative evolution.